Pearson-Higher-Ed/design/c/dropdown/v1.0.0-beta.3/index.md

       : - Angle-down, unless the label text is a direct action (e.g. "Copy This Course" or "Post Status")

 changelog:
+  - version: 1.0.0-beta.3
+    changes: |
+      - CHANGED: Use new visual style.
   - version: 1.0.0-beta.2
     changes: |
       - CHANGED: Icon to use existing style